Luigi Trillo: PBA record

+Broadcasting

+Trillo served as an occasional courtside reporter on UAAP broadcast by PTV 4's Silverstar Sports.
+He also served as a color commentator on PBA games after his resignation on Alaska.

 Personal life

 Trillo is the son of former Alaska team manager/governor Joaqui Trillo.
 He is married to TV host and former courtside reporter, Ria Tanjuatco-Trillo.
 They have four children.